 Battery Island Turn and Entrance Channel, Reach 1: Of the six species of whales being considered, only the North Atlantic Right whale and humpback whale would normally be expected to occur within the project area during the project construction period.
 Therefore, the proposed project will have no effect on the blue whale, finback whale, sei whale, and sperm whale.
 Conditions to reduce the potential for accidental collision (i.e. contractor pre-project briefings, large whale observers, slow down and course alteration procedures, etc.) will be implemented as a component of this project.
-Based on the implementation of these conditions, dredging activities associated with the proposed project may affect but are not likely to adversely affect the North Atlantic Right whale and humpback whale species.
+Based on the implementation of these conditions, dredging activities associated with the proposed project may affect but are not likely to adversely affect the North Atlantic Right whale or its associated critical habitat and the humpback whale species.